VISIT OUR MOOSE

 - The ticket is valid for 2 days in a row if booked online.
 (Starting June 15)

-We currently have 7 moose in our 10 hectare reserve.
+Please note the we in total currently have 7 younger/smaller sized moose (1-3 years old), (6 females and one male), in our 10 hectare reserve.

 Click on the link below to see more information on the moose we have.

 VISIT US ALL YEAR AROUND

 Different seasons gives different moose and nature experiences and you can choose your favorite season below.
 The amount of guests is our general statistics but may vary and be more unpredictable due to Covid-19.

 The winter is the least busiest which is unfortunate because this is the moose’s favorite season.
 Moose are cold climate animals and love playing with each other in the snow.
 The ponds are frozen so you might see a “bambi on ice” moose moves.

 The beautiful spring is less busy and some moose are growing their big, pregnant stomachs while others grow out new antlers.
 In late spring the moose calves are born but the mother will keep them hidden in the reserve for their protection.

 Summer is our busiest season with a couple of thousand of guests enjoying the great summer weather watching moose cooling down in their moose pond.
 The moose can have less appetite on hot days and might not all join feedings.